jpaulm/fbp-etl/README.md

 [Step15 - Adding customized data types](src/main/java/com/jpaulmorrison/Step15/)

-**Note:** at this point (Step15), the data was changed to contain currency indications, as per https://github.com/jpaulm/jbdtypes , so to run earlier steps, the data table prices will have to be changed back to simple integers.scalars.
+**Note:** at this point (Step15), the data was changed to contain currency indications, as per https://github.com/jpaulm/jbdtypes , so to run earlier steps, the data table prices will have to be changed back to simple integers.

 [Step20 - Develop WriteJDBC and start "Two Level" Structuring](src/main/java/com/jpaulmorrison/Step20/)